Teacher's Note

 Tap any green word in the article to see its meaning.

-Airlines have responded quickly, but their actions have been uneven.
+Airlines have responded quickly, but their actions have been .
 SAS has already cancelled 1,000 flights for April; Lufthansa has paused Middle East services until at least the end of April; and Wizz Air has warned that its 2026 profits will fall by €50 million.
-Air France-KLM has doubled its long-distance fuel surcharge and now adds up to €319 per leg on routes.
-The chief executive of Virgin Atlantic told the Financial Times that his airline will probably not make a profit this year.
-America's three biggest airlines — American, United and Delta — are particularly because they did not buy contracts in calmer years, and their share prices have fallen sharply.
+Air France-KLM has doubled its long-distance fuel and now adds up to €319 per leg on routes.
+The of Virgin Atlantic told the Financial Times that his airline will probably not make a profit this year.
+America's three biggest airlines — American, United and Delta — are particularly because they did not buy in calmer years, and their share prices have fallen sharply.
 Ryanair, by contrast, had locked in fuel at $67 a barrel and has been mostly .

-None of this means Emirates, Etihad or Qatar Airways will disappear; they will almost certainly return with deep discounts once the region is stable again, and these will sometimes be worth taking.
-But the war has done something twenty years of European lobbying could not: it has shown that depending on a single airport is risky.
+None of this means Emirates, Etihad or Qatar Airways will disappear; they will almost certainly return with deep discounts once the region is again, and these will sometimes be worth taking.
+But the war has done something twenty years of European lobbying could not: it has shown that depending on a single airport is .
 Chinese travellers, who quietly benefited from the Gulf hub model for years, will probably notice this change first.

 Questions